-In furtherance of our work, we have crafted a new fee arrangement aimed at repairing the harm done by “market” rates for legal services.
+In furtherance of this work, we have crafted a fee arrangement aimed at repairing the harm done by “market” rates for legal services.

 - Anti-Oppression Discount: As a Firm, we are committed to racial justice and stand in solidarity with the movement to support Black and Indigenous People and People of Color (BIPOC) in our communities.
-We do this in a variety of ways, including offering a discounted fee to clients led by or primarily serving BIPOC communities and that are working on social justice issues.
-We discount the lead project attorney’s fee by a certain meaningful percent and the rest of the team’s fees are also discounted by the same or a lower percent.
+We do this in a variety of ways, including by offering a discounted fee to clients led by or primarily serving BIPOC communities and that are working on social justice issues.
+We discount attorney’s fees by a certain meaningful percent.
 We offer this discount unsolicited; the client or prospective client need not ask.